meadsteve/lagom/docs/index.md

 ```

 ### Alias a concrete instance to an ABC
-If your classes are written to depened on an ABC or an interface but at runtime
+If your classes are written to depend on an ABC or an interface but at runtime
 you want to configure a specific concrete class lagom supports definitions of aliases:

 ```python